-Each day more and more info comes out about the coronavirus/COVID-19 virus.
+Each day more and more info comes out about the coronavirus.
 I am sure you have heard and read the reports so I won’t go over it here on my blog.
 As a result, I could allow this constant bombardment of news and information to sweep me away causing me severe stress and anxiety.
 But I decided to empower myself, to not panic and maintain as much control of my life as possible.
 I want to share with you some things that I have done and will continue to do as we work through this global crisis.

 1. The very first thing I have done is pray.
 I am a spiritual person and believe in the power of prayer.
 I have found that this time of supplication helps to calm me and still my mind and soothe my soul.
 I can relieve my worries and fears and leave them with God.

 2. Reading news from reputable sources has helped me to stay calm.
 I look at websites like the Centers for Disease Control and Prevention (CDC) and the World Health Organization.
 Since I live in the Atlanta-Metro area I also go to Emory Healthcare.
-These sites have been great resources to gather accurate information on the Coronavirus/COVID-19 Virus.
+These sites have been great resources to gather accurate information on the coronavirus.
 I also read the news instead of watching it on TV.
 Broadcast programs can tend to dramatize and sensationalize information that traditional print media doesn’t.
 I read newspapers like the New York Times and The Week. reading also gives you a fuller, deeper story than just a sound bite.

 3. I have been talking to friends and family for emotional support.
 I think it is a good idea to share fears, worries and concerns with people in your circle, and who you love.
 They can help you feel better and offer comfort and encouragement.

 4. This is an excellent time to focus on the things that I can control.
-I have no way to control the Coronavirus/COVID-19 Virus but their are things that I can.
+I have no way to control the coronavirus but their are things that I can.
 By focusing on those things, I have been able to keep myself calm and at peace.
 Some of the things that are in my control are recommendations by the CDC such as washing hands often, exercising regularly and eating healthy foods.
 All these things I can do.
 I have also made more efforts to get rest and sleep by going to bed a little earlier and/or sleeping in a little later.
 My work-from-home schedule allows me the flexibility to do this.

 5. Focusing on doing fun things helps me relieve stress and anxiety.
 If you have been reading my blog you know that I love reading and watching audio described movies.
 So, I am continuing to enjoy those things during this time.
 I am a believer in enjoying life and living to the full.

 6. I decided that I might not travel to visit family.
 I have a couple of trips coming up in the next month or two but I am not sure if I should travel or not so I had a talk with my mother about it.
-We talked it over and decided depending on how things go with the Coronavirus Virus that it would be okay not to come to the next family gatherings.
+We talked it over and decided depending on how things go with the coronavirus that it would be okay not to come to the next family gatherings.
 My grandmother will be celebrating her 95th birthday and my nephew will be graduating from high school.
 Both events are very important to me but it might not be wise to go.
 I have made peace with the decision and will make alternative plans such as sending my grandmother a big bouquet of flowers and goodies instead.
 I have already started planning so that when the time comes around, I will be okay emotionally with whatever decision I need to make.